8 Essential Embroidery Supplies (List for Beginners)

 Water-soluble topping is a MUST-HAVE when embroidering on fleece blankets, towels, or fabric with fluff or nap (and many other fabrics, such as certain knits!)

-If you’re in a hurry or can’t wash your fabric, you can also purchase a heat-dissolving topping that crumbles away with an iron.
+Once embroidering is done, the topping dissolves with water.
+But, if you’re in a hurry or can’t wash your fabric, you can also purchase a heat-dissolving topping that crumbles away with an iron.

 F. Wash-Away Stabilizer

-It also washes away with water after embroidering and can have either a papery appearance or be a thicker clear plastic like Sulky’s Ultra Solvy.
+While water-soluble topping goes on the top of fabric, wash-away stabilizer goes on the back of hooped fabric.
+It also washes away with water after embroidering and can have either a papery appearance or thicker clear plastic like Sulky’s Ultra Solvy.

 It’s popular for its use when embroidering patches and free-standing lace, and I even recently used it when embroidering tulle.